A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Acknowledgements

 \section{Acknowledgements}

-This work has made use of data from the European Space Agency (ESA) mission {\it Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the {\it Gaia} Data Processing and Analysis Consortium (DPAC,\url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
-Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the {\it Gaia} Multilateral Agreement.
+This work has made use of data from the European Space Agency (ESA) mission \emph{Gaia} (\url{https://www.cosmos.esa.int/gaia}), processed by the \emph{Gaia} Data Processing and Analysis Consortium (DPAC,\url{https://www.cosmos.esa.int/web/gaia/dpac/consortium}).
+Funding for the DPAC has been provided by national institutions, in particular the institutions participating in the \emph{Gaia} Multilateral Agreement.

-We are grateful to Ukrainians who are fighting to stop the war so that we could safely finish this article.
 V. Akhmetov and E. Bannikova are very grateful to all Italian colleagues from different Astronomical Observatories of the Italian National Institute for Astrophysics (INAF) for the help during the evacuation from Kharkiv and for the following support in Italy.

 The work of V. Akhmetov and E. Bannikova was supported under the special program of the NRF of Ukraine ”Leading and Young Scientists Research Support” – ”Astrophysical Relativistic Galactic Objects (ARGO): life cycle of active nucleus”, No. 2020.02/0346.
-The authors also thanks Peter Fedorov, Alexey Butkevich and Ronald Drimmel for reading this paper and for suggestions for improvements and useful discussions and comments.
+The authors also thanks Peter Fedorov, Alexey Butkevich and Ronald Drimmel for reading this paper and suggesting improvements and for useful discussions and comments.

+We sincerely thank the anonymous Reviewer for carefully reading the paper, for very useful comments, and most importantly, for constructive suggestions, as his/her comments led us to improve the work.